 If you live in the Aylesbury Vale area, you can only recycle electrical items smaller than a shoebox.
 The collection vehicles have limited space which means we can only collect smaller electrical items.

-We offer a collection service for most garden waste, such as grass cuttings, trimmings, leaves and small branches.
+We offer a collection service for most garden waste.

 Top tips for rubbish and recycling at home